7 Top Tips For Ultimate Email Productivity

 1. Save time on repetitive passages by setting up signatures

-If you work in a job where you regularly have to trot out the same generic responses, perhaps in customer enquiries, you can save a lot of time by setting up signatures that contain all of your regularly used passages of text.
+If you work in a job where you regularly have to send out similar responses, perhaps in customer enquiries, you can save a lot of time by setting up signatures that contain all of your regularly used passages of text.
 The key is making them not look like part of your signature – then just tagging your usual signature onto the end.
 When you receive one of these emails that requires a generic reply, just hit reply and select your pre-set signature to reply in seconds.
 This could save you a lot of time over the long term.

 You can also do this by setting up quick parts in Outlook to achieve the same goal.